-Summary 2018: Currently, the California Building Code includes Noise Insulation Standards that include design practices and methods that attenuate both interior and exterior noise levels.
-Additionally, throughout the Design Review process, a project's layout and overall site design are routinely analyzed with consideration of proximate noise sources (e.g., Highway 101, airport, etc.) to best control and mitigate noise impacts.
+Summary 2019: Currently, the California Building Code includes Noise Insulation Standards that include design practices and methods that attenuate both interior and exterior noise levels.
+Additionally, throughout the Design Review process, a project's layout and overall site design are routinely analyzed with consideration of noise sources (e.g., Route 101, railway, airport, etc.) to best control and mitigate noise impacts to sensitive receptors.
+Lastly, the City continues to develop standard conditions of approval for both all types of projects throughout the City.